mcastling/mcastling.github.io/NUItutorials/button.md

 The button's appearance can be modified by setting properties for the various 'state' visuals/images.

 A control has 3 states: NORMAL, FOCUSED and DISABLED.
 Buttons have sub states: SELECTED and UNSELECTED.
 Each state and sub-state should have the required visuals.
+A visual can be common between states.

-When pressed the unselected visuals are replaced by the \e selected visual.
+When pressed the unselected visuals are replaced by the selected visual.
 The text label is always placed on the top of all images.

-When the button is disabled, \e background, \e button and \e selected visuals are replaced by their \e disabled visuals.
+When the button is disabled, background, button and selected visuals are replaced by their disabled visuals.

-Each state can have its own set of visuals, or a visual can be common between states.

 This example illustrates the toggle button _StateVisuals_ property, which has visuals for each state: